 Dr. Bailey is a member of the American Society for Nutrition and the Academy of Nutrition and Dietetics.
 She is on the executive board of the Nutrition Epidemiology Research Interest Section of the American Society for Nutrition.
 She serves as an advisor to the International Life Sciences Institute-North America both on the Fortification Committee and the Food, Nutrition & Safety Program.

 Dr. Bailey received her Ph.D. in Nutrition Science from The Pennsylvania State University.
 Her doctoral research, funded through a Ruth L. Kirschstein National Research Service Award from the National Institute on Aging, helped to characterize nutrition risk in rural older adults through the development of an overall dietary screening tool.
-Dr. Bailey is a registered dietitian who completed a dietetic internship and M.S. in Food and Nutrition from the Indiana University of Pennsylvania.
+Dr. Bailey completed an M.P.H. from the Bloomberg School of Public Health at Johns Hopkins University and is certified in public health.
+She is a registered dietitian who completed a dietetic internship and M.S. in Food and Nutrition from the Indiana University of Pennsylvania.